 - Eliminate or prevent shared materials (such as ballpoint pens, water dispensers, and touch screens).

-- Disinfect materials that are used in the stations periodically and through different shifts (such as: prayer rooms, ticketing machines, bus boarding counters, and waiting areas).
+- Disinfect of materials used in the stations periodically and through different shifts (such as: prayer rooms, ticketing machines, bus boarding counters, and waiting areas).

 - Disinfect toilets [after each use] and provide sanitary disposable seat covers

-- Use waste bins that work without having to touch them.
+- Use waste bins that work without touch.

 - Restrict meetings and gatherings (following social protocols).